chethandotcom/android/README.md

 ### MaterialEditText
 Showing how to show hint in edit text view to animate and move up when user starts to provide text input, also shows how to show error messages right below edit text

+#

+### RXLearning
+Simple android app to show how to replace AsyncTask with RX Observers